-Our Diversity in Schools project, which started in autumn 2012, aims to challenge primary schools in Bristol to step up to the mark in addressing equality and inclusion, both in the curriculum and in the school.
+Our Diversity in Schools project started in autumn 2012, with the aim to challenge primary schools in Bristol to step up to the mark in addressing equality and inclusion, both in the curriculum and in the school.
 Regrettably the project could not secure sufficient funding to launch fully and closed in 2015.
 Below are some of the findings from the preliminary research conducted by the Project Leader, Sarah-Louise Minter.

 primary school teachers say children experience homophobic bullying in their schools